-In addition to her work at the Boston Conservatory, Ms. Deal holds an affiliate faculty position at the Massachusetts Institute of Technology, where she teaches both art song performance classes and private instruction for recipients of the prestigious Emerson vocal fellowship award and has performed the Brahms’ Requiem and the mother in Griffelkin at Kresge Hall.
+In addition to her work at the Boston Conservatory, Ms. Deal holds an affiliate faculty position at the Massachusetts Institute of Technology, where she teaches both art song performance classes and private instruction for recipients of the prestigious Emerson vocal fellowship award.
+Additionally at MIT, she has performed the Brahms’ Requiem and the mother in Griffelkin at Kresge Hall.
 For seven summers with the International Performing Arts Institute in Bavaria, Germany, she served as voice faculty and stage director for both the opera and musical theater young artist training programs.
 In 2019, she joined the faculty of Opera Viva! in Verona, Italy as an instructor of voice and cross-over training.

 Former students of Ms. Deal have found success in both operatic and music theater mediums, with acceptance to important young artist programs and contracts in regional opera and theater, as well as on Broadway, at Carnegie Hall, and in national touring companies.